‘Mad’ Mike Hughes: Flat-Earther Plans To Launch Himself In Homemade Rocket Over California Town

 Sixty-one-year-old California man “Mad” Mike Hughes is, as described by various reports, a proud flat-earther and a self-taught rocket scientist.
-He also hopes to become the first person in the world’s history to design and build his own rocket, and launch himself in it, just as he is planning to do on Saturday.
+He also hopes to become the first person in the world’s history to design and build his own rocket and launch himself in it, just as he is planning to do on Saturday.

 A limousine driver by trade, Hughes had recently been working on a homemade, steam-powered rocket that he created over the last few years with a variety of salvage parts in his garage.
 According to a report from the Associated Press, the project cost him about $20,000 in total, with the final costs including a motor home that he purchased from Craigslist to serve as a ramp for his planned rocket launch, as well as a paint job showing off the names of his sponsors.

-As seen on photos of the rocket, “Mad” Mike Hughes’ main sponsor is Research Flat Earth, which the AP noted is indicative of his strong belief that our planet is flat.
-And it appears that the rocket is almost ready for testing, as Hughes will be heading to an air strip in the ghost town of Amboy, California on Saturday and launching his creation for the first time.
+As seen in photos of the rocket, “Mad” Mike Hughes’ main sponsor is Research Flat Earth, which the AP noted is indicative of his strong belief that our planet is flat.
+And it appears that the rocket is almost ready for testing, as Hughes will be heading to an airstrip in the ghost town of Amboy, California, on Saturday and launching his creation for the first time.
 Hughes reportedly got permission for the launch from town owner Albert Okura, who spent $435,000 in 2005 to acquire the rights to Amboy.

 “If you’re not scared to death, you’re an idiot,” Hughes told the Associated Press.